 3. Department notification of FOI request

-An email notification of the FOI request was circulated to the relevant line area in the Department requesting that it conduct a search of their respective areas to identify whether documents relevant to the request exist.
+An email notification of the FOI request was circulated to the relevant line area in the Department requesting that it conduct a search to identify whether documents relevant to the request exist.
 No relevant documents were identified.